Tajveez/sortabledragndrop/README.md

-# Sortable drag n drop
+# Sortable drag and drop